High School Students

-Skyline College offers two primary ways to get a jump start on your college experience:
+Skyline College offers three primary ways to get a jump start on your college experience:

 Concurrent enrollment students can start taking Skyline College classes as early as the ninth grade and earn both college and high school units at the same time; on top of that, college enrollment fees may be free to high school students who are California residents.
 In order to enroll at Skyline College, you’ll need to follow the five steps to enrollment on the concurrent enrollment page to begin taking classes.

 Graduating seniors participating in PEP receive priority registration dates at Skyline College for the summer and fall terms, which means PEP students have a higher chance of enrolling in their first-choice classes.
 Students participating in PEP can complete their enrollment steps, learn about Skyline College's programs and services and select their courses all before finishing their senior year in high school.
 PEP students will attend a PEP Day in April prior to the Summer or Fall session they wish to enroll in.

 Have you taken AP Courses?

 Skyline College accepts the Advanced Placement Test.
 A student may earn up to 6 semester units of baccalaureate credit for each Advanced Placement test of the College Entrance Examination Board on which the student receives a score of 3, 4, or 5.
 Check out Skyline College’s AP Exam Credit Policy for more information and a detailed list of AP Exams.

 Looking for an alternative to traditional high school?